Bowling Green Falcons football: Early history (1919–1967)

 Bowling Green repeated as MAC champions in 1962, and finished the season with a record of 7–1–1 with a 24–24 tie at Miami (OH) and a 23–7 non-conference road loss to West Texas State.
 In the 1963 season, Bowling Green ended with a record of 8–2, including a home loss to Miami Redskins and a road loss at Ohio.
 The Falcons started the 1964 season on an eight-game winning streak.
 In the ninth game of the season, Bowling Green faced tough rival, Ohio and was held scoreless with the Bobcats winning 21–0.
 The team rebounded in the final game of the season to beat Xavier 35–7 and claimed the MAC Championship.
 BG finished the season with a 9–1 record and outscored opponents 275–87.
 Perry stepped down as head coach of the football team after the 1964 season to take a position as the athletic director at the university and served in the position until 1970.
 He finished with an overall record of 77–11–5 and a conference record of 46–8–5 over ten seasons.
-During Perry's tenure at Bowling Green, he won five Mid-American Conference Championships and one NCAA College Division National Championship.
+During Perry's tenure at Bowling Green, he won five Mid-American Conference championships and one small college national championship.
 His .855 winning percentage placed Perry among the top five in college football history and he was inducted to the College Football Hall of Fame in 1988.
 Bob Gibson, a long-time assistant coach at BG, was hired to replace Perry as head coach of the Falcons.
 In the 1965 season the team again won another MAC title with a 7–2 record.
 The Falcons continued their winning ways under Gibson in 1966 and 1967, posting records of 6–3 and 6–4 respectively.
 Gibson departed Bowling Green after the 1967 season with a 19–9 record.